FreeRADIUS/freeradius-server/src/modules/rlm_soh/README.md

 </dl>

 ## Summary
-Implements support for Microsoft’s Statement of Health (SoH) protocol, which can run inside of PEAP or DHCP.
+Implements support for Microsoft's Statement of Health (SoH) protocol, which can run inside of PEAP or DHCP.